Adee Suhardee Muhidin: Career

 Adee however subsequently focused on his studies, pursuing a career as an Islamic religious education officer.
-He graduated from Universiti Brunei Darussalam in 2004, and taught at schools namely SR Lamunin, SM Sayyidina Abu Bakar and SUAMPRI Pengiran Anak Damit.
+He graduated from Universiti Brunei Darussalam in 2004, and taught at schools namely SR Lamunin, SM Sayyidina Abu Bakar and SAPRI Pengiran Anak Damit.

 Kasuka FC, a team that withdrew from the 2007-08 Brunei Premier League, reformed in 2014 and entered the Brunei Premier League in 2015.
 Adee was registered as a player in that season, and celebrated promotion to the Brunei Super League by finishing in third place (Tabuan U18 in second place could not be promoted).
 He was appointed team manager in 2018.

-In February 2020, he was elected as a member of the executive committee of the National Football Association of Brunei Darussalam.
+In February 2020, Adee was elected as a member of the executive committee of the National Football Association of Brunei Darussalam, serving until 2023.
 He became team manager of the Brunei national under-23 football team in 2022.